Long-Term Effects of Cocaine Abuse

 Here at Live Free Recovery, we offer the full continuum of care when it comes to drug addiction treatment.
 This continuum of care starts with inpatient treatment programs.

-Inpatient treatment programs are for individuals that suffer from severe addictions.
-Thus, individuals that suffer from severe cocaine addictions can enter our inpatient cocaine addiction treatment programs.
-Such individuals just must be prepared to live in our rehab facilities 24/7 during the time period that they are receiving treatment, as inpatient treatment programs require it.
+Inpatient treatment programs are for individuals who suffer from severe addictions and for relapse prevention.
+Thus, individuals who suffer from severe cocaine addictions can enter our inpatient cocaine addiction treatment programs.
+Such individuals must be prepared to live in our rehab centers 24/7 during the time period that they are receiving treatment, as inpatient treatment plan programs require it.

 Partial Hospitalization Program